DONG VAN, A SUPERB STAGE ON THE " ROAD OF HAPPINESS"

 The ethnic market of Dong Van

 Dong Van ethnic market is one of the most amazing markets in North Vietnam.
 Every Sunday morning many minorities leave their high perched villages and converge on Dong Van to go to the market.
-In these remote areas, the market is not only a commercial area to buy and sell.
-It is much more than that.
+In these remote areas, the market is not only a commercial area to buy and sell, it is much more than that.
 The market is a real information relay for these communities who live isolated in this tormented region.
-Among the many ethnic groups that enter the market at dawn, Hmong women stand out with their colorful outfits and scarves that cover their heads.
+Among the many ethnic groups that enter the market at dawn, Hmong women stand out with their colourful outfits and scarves that cover their heads.
 Hmong men are dressed more soberly, with a cotton outfit dyed in indigo.
 You will notice that most of them are wearing a Basque beret, a distant memory of the French presence in this remote area of northeast Vietnam.